Originally posted March 16, 2012

 I’ve never been much of an artist, though I did, early in my career, have several opportunities to do some basic black and white photo retouching — mostly taking out a background, fixing a flaw or trying to tone down glare from reflected light.
 These tasks were done back then not on the computer, but with a set of special photo-retouch paints and a variety of fine brushes.
 Sometimes in a pinch we’d use a black Sharpie or a soft pencil.
 In those days you did whatever was necessary to achieve your final result, regardless of how bad it looked on the original.
 Fortunately, reproduction quality wasn’t what it is today and you could cover up a host of flaws when making a halftone in the process camera.

-After reading the creativepro.com article about retouching photos, I decided to devote this column to the art of retouching as it was done pre-Photoshop.
+After reading a creativepro.com article about retouching photos, I decided to devote this column to the art of retouching as it was done pre-Photoshop.
 I recently came across a 1946 book on the art of photo retouching and it reminded me of those youthful days, though I had none of the skills evidenced by the author, Raymond Wardell.
 Here was a true illustrator and artist who could dramatically change a photograph using the simplest of tools and a steady hand.
 But what caught my eye was how similar the basics of photo retouching were in 1946 to what they are today.
 The tools have changed and we now work much more in color, but the reasons for tackling a retouching job are surprisingly consistent over the decades.
 Click on any scan for a larger version.
 Below the cover image is the author at his work table.

 Wardell starts by showing us the tools of the photo retouching trade which were, back then, primarily focused on black and white reproduction.
 He did, by the way, all of the hand lettering for the book which has no traditional typesetting.